 Clark Memorial United Methodist Church

-Make your way to 14th Avenue North in downtown Nashville to see the church that served as a meeting site for many civil rights efforts.
+Make your way to 14th Avenue North in downtown Nashville to see Clark Memorial United Methodist Church that served as a meeting site for many civil rights efforts.
 James Lawson hosted nonviolent protest workshops in 1958 at the church and Dr. Martin Luther King Jr. had the Southern Christian Leadership Conference annual meeting there in 1961.

 After the home of Z. Alexander Looby, a lawyer for civil rights cases, was bombed, students and others met and marched to the Davidson County Courthouse where they met with Mayor Ben West who conceded that segregation was immoral and that the city's lunch counter should be de-segregated.

-The site of several 1960s sit-ins in Nashville is being reimagined into a restaurant and live music venue, opening February 2018, that will pay homage to Nashville’s civil rights history.
+The site of several 1960s sit-ins in Nashville is reimagined into a restaurant and live music venue, paying homage to Nashville’s civil rights history.
 The three-story, 30,000-square-foot building is listed on the National Register of Historic Places and was built in 1930.
-The building is set to open soon to resemble the former Woolworths and its lunch counter.
-Soul food will be served and live music grounded in the ‘50s, 60s, rock n’ roll and soul will be performed.
+The building resembles the former Woolworth and its lunch counter.
+Soul food is served and live music grounded in the 1950s, 1960s, rock n’ roll and soul is performed.

 Fisk University is the oldest university in Nashville.
 The first African American university to receive accreditation from the Southern Association of Colleges and Schools, Fisk University students were instrumental in many of the sit-in demonstrations throughout Nashville.
 You can learn about the university’s history and some of its famous alumni including Ida B. Wells-Barnett, Thurgood Marshall (the first African-American Justice of the U.S. Supreme Court) and U.S. Representative John Lewis.
 You can also visit the extensive art collection in the Carl Van Vechten Gallery.